Financial Aid Policies

-Direct Stafford Loans: If you were awarded a Direct Stafford loan and want to receive it, you must submit your award letter on the Hub before the loan can be processed.
+Federal Direct Stafford Loans: If you were awarded a Federal Direct Stafford loan and want to receive it, you must submit your award letter on the Hub before the loan can be processed.

 - They must submit the award letter on the Hub.